đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 I came from communist Cuba.

-I know I know what this thing looks like and I know what it feels like.
+I know what this thing looks like and I know what it feels like.

 I came here at the age of seven.

-Uh we were uh I was living there for the first seven years of my life.
+I was living there for the first seven years of my life.

-My uh my father became a political prisoner.
+My father became a political prisoner.

-He developed encephalitis in prison, and after a nine-month coma, the the communists thought it was a good idea to just get rid of him.
+And after a nine-month coma, the communists thought it was a good idea to just get rid of him.

 So we ended up here in America.

-And you know, my parents taught us a very good lesson.
+And, you know, my parents taught us a very good lesson.

-They said, Look, you've now been adopted by this amazing country.
+They said, look, you've now been adopted by this amazing country.

-You have a responsibility to work hard to get educated, uh, to change the world, and then at some point in your life, you're gonna be asked to stand up for this country and do something wonderful, something meaningful to repay back to this society that gave us so much.
+And then at some point in your life, you're going to be asked to stand up for this country and do something wonderful, something meaningful to repay back to this society that gave us so much.

-Now I'm gonna tell you something.
+Now, I'm going to tell you something.

-Uh we have no idea how this goes.
+We have no idea how this goes.

 It's unlikely in New York.

-But I bet you, if this came down to a head-to-head between Mamdani or Cuomo and Hernandez, you would see an overwhelming amount of support come from the boroughs like Queens, areas of Brooklyn, Long Island, and the wealthy elite in Manhattan vote for the communists.
+But I bet you, if this came down to a head-to-head between Momdani or Cuomo and Hernandez, you would see an overwhelming amount of support come from the boroughs like Queens, areas of Brooklyn, Long Island, and the wealthy elite in Manhattan vote for the communists.

 That's what you would see.